William Lovett

 William Lovett (8 May 1800 – 8 August 1877) was a British activist and leader of the Chartist political movement.
 He was one of the leading London-based artisan radicals of his generation.

-A proponent of the idea that political rights could be garnered through political pressure and non-violent agitation, Lovett retired from more overt forms of political activity after a year of imprisonment on the political charge of seditious libel in 1839–1840.
-He subsequently devoted himself to the National Association for Promoting the Political and Social Improvement of the People, seeking to improve the lives of the poor workers and their children by means of a Chartist educational programme put into practice.

 Biography

 Early activism

 Born in the Cornish town of Newlyn in 1800, Lovett moved to London as a young man seeking work as a cabinet maker.
 He was self-educated, became a member of the Cabinetmakers Society, and later its President.
 He rose to national political prominence as founder of the Anti-Militia Association (slogan: 'no vote, no musket'), and was active in wider trade unionism through the Metropolitan Trades Union and Owenite socialism.
 In 1831, during the Reform Act agitation, he helped form the National Union of the Working Classes with radical colleagues Henry Hetherington and James Watson.
-After the passage of the Reform Act he turned, with Hetherington, to the campaign to repeal taxes on newspapers known as the War of the Unstamped.
+After the passage of the Reform Act 1832 he turned, with Hetherington, to the campaign to repeal taxes on newspapers known as the War of the Unstamped.

 The London Working Men's Association

 In June 1836 Lovett founded the London Working Men's Association with several radical colleagues including Hetherington.
 The LWMA's membership was restricted to 100 working men, although it admitted 35 honorary members including the later Chartist leader Feargus O'Connor.
 Other honorary members included radical MP's, but the LWMA was strictly a working-class organisation, unlike groups such as the Birmingham Political Union, whose executive was dominated by the middle-class.
 The original purpose of the LWMA was education, but in 1838 Lovett and fellow Radical Francis Place drafted a parliamentary bill which was the foundation of the Peoples' Charter, and the Association was effectively sidetracked into Chartism.
 The Bill was signed by Lovett and five other LWMA members, along with six Radical MPs including Daniel O'Connell.

 Lovett is best known for his role in the Chartist movement.
-Chartism, a campaign for parliamentary reforms intended to correct inequities remaining after the Reform Act of 1832, spanned roughly 1838 to 1850.
+Chartism, a campaign for parliamentary reforms intended to correct inequities remaining after the Reform Act 1832, spanned roughly 1838 to 1850.